 RIDE AND TESTED

-While height charts are a great starting point, a test ride can be a great aid in choosing the right size bike for your child.
+While height charts are a good starting point, a test ride can be a great aid in choosing the right size bike for your child.
 To help ensure a comfortable fit, here are a few key things to watch out for when putting a bike to the test:

 - Set the Bar – Standing up, your child should be able to straddle the bike’s middle bar with their feet flat on the ground.
-With a correctly-sized bike, there should be 1″ to 2″ of clearance.
+With a correctly sized bike, there should be 1″ to 2″ of clearance.
 If the bike has to be tilted to fit under your child’s legs, it is too large.